CAE (CAE) to Release Quarterly Earnings on Monday

-A number of brokerages have weighed in on CAE.
-Scotiabank lowered their price objective on CAE from C$31.00 to C$30.00 and set a “sector perform” rating on the stock in a report on Thursday, February 15th.
-BMO Capital Markets dropped their price objective on CAE from C$37.00 to C$34.00 and set an “outperform” rating on the stock in a report on Wednesday.
-National Bankshares reduced their target price on CAE from C$32.00 to C$31.00 and set an “outperform” rating for the company in a report on Thursday.
-TD Securities cut their price target on shares of CAE from C$36.00 to C$34.00 and set a “buy” rating for the company in a report on Thursday, February 15th.
-Finally, CIBC decreased their price objective on shares of CAE from C$32.00 to C$29.00 and set an “outperform” rating on the stock in a report on Wednesday.
-One equities research analyst has rated the stock with a sell rating, three have assigned a hold rating and five have assigned a buy rating to the company’s stock.
-According to data from MarketBeat.com, CAE has an average rating of “Hold” and an average target price of C$31.70.
+CAE has been the topic of several analyst reports.
+Canaccord Genuity Group reaffirmed a “hold” rating on shares of CAE in a research note on Wednesday.
+The Goldman Sachs Group lifted their target price on CAE from $25.00 to $29.00 and gave the stock a “buy” rating in a research report on Tuesday, April 16th.
+Desjardins lowered CAE from a “buy” rating to a “hold” rating in a research note on Tuesday.
+StockNews.com downgraded CAE from a “buy” rating to a “hold” rating in a report on Wednesday.
+Finally, Canaccord Genuity Group downgraded shares of CAE from a “buy” rating to a “hold” rating in a research note on Wednesday.
+One analyst has rated the stock with a sell rating, five have given a hold rating and three have issued a buy rating to the company’s stock.
+Based on data from MarketBeat, the company currently has an average rating of “Hold” and an average price target of $34.75.

 CAE Inc, together with its subsidiaries, provides simulation training and critical operations support solutions in Canada, the United States, the United Kingdom, Europe, Asia, Oceania and Africa, and Rest of Americas.
 It operates through three segments: Civil Aviation, Defense and Security, and Healthcare.